rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### Why are channels half-duplex (one-way)?

 Similar to the reasoning about default-sync: it wires fewer assumptions into the implementation, that would have to be paid by all use-cases even if they actually require a more complex communication topology.

-### Why are channels weak?

-To simplify reasoning about resource-ownership and task-lifetime reasoning.
-This decision may be revisited in the future.

 ### Why are strings UTF-8 by default?
 Why not UCS2 or UCS4?